 This may seem C-R-A-Z-Y, but hear me out.
 Did you know that engineers at Google are encouraged to spend 20% of their time working on whatever they want?

 That’s one full day a week with no deadline, no project manager, no “bottom line”, just pure fun and creativity.
 Can you imagine?
-As a small business owner it almost makes my stomach flip to consider giving that freedom to myself, never mind my employees.
+As a small business owner, it almost makes my stomach flip to consider giving that freedom to myself, never mind my employees.

-Here’s the kicker though: many of Google’s greatest, and most profitable, innovations of come from these fun days.
+Here’s the kicker though: many of Google’s greatest, and most profitable, innovations of course from these fun days.
 How about: Gmail, Google News, Google Finance?
 Yes, all started as fun projects by employees using their 20% time.

 Action Item: block off some time each week (if you can’t do 20%, then try a couple hours) to do something purely for fun.
 It should be related to your interests, not your business needs.
 And if possible set aside any possible focus on results… the measure of success here is how much fun you had, not the bottom line.